 Tip: Don’t forget to rename the slider and its corresponding variable.
-In our example, which you can download HERE, the variable is named “SlideCount.”
+In our example, which you can download here, the variable is named “SlideCount.”

-You can easily customize the look and feel of your slider by using the Format option under the Slider heading.
+You can easily customize the look of your slider by using the Format option under the Slider heading.
 In our example file, we removed the track and filled the thumb with a picture.
 We used lines to create a meter behind the slider.

 Next, go to Slider Tools | Design and adjust the slider’s End setting to the total number of slides you will have in your course (once you know that number).

-Add a hotspot over the slider to keep the learner from dragging the slider manually.
-Tip: Right click on the hotspot and uncheck Show Hand Cursor on Hover or delete the hotspot trigger if you do not want the hand cursor to appear when the user mouses over the slider.
+Tip: Right-click on the hotspot and uncheck Show Hand Cursor on Hover to keep the hand cursor to appear when the user mouses over the slider.

 Create Slide Variables and Triggers

-The next step is to create a True/False Variable with the default value of False for each slide.
+The next step is to create a True/False variable with the default value of False for each slide.
 If you have developed a storyboard for your course, you should be able to do this at the beginning, since you know how many slides you will have.
 However, if you are unsure about the number of slides you’ll end up with, this is something that you may choose to go back and finalize upon course completion (same with the slider’s End setting).

-Note: Trigger order is extremely important here!
+Tip: Trigger order is extremely important here!
 The slider’s adjustment trigger MUST come before the slide count variable trigger.

 Duplicate Slides or Copy/Paste Triggers